DRIVING LICENSE TESTS

 • New license applications will be required to take the motorbike driving test.

-• Foreign license conversions without a motorcycle endorsement are required to take the motobike driving test.
+• Foreign license conversions without a motorcycle endorsement are required to take the motorbike driving test.

 • Foreign license conversions that have a motorcycle endorsement generally are exempt and not required to take the test, though this is ultimately up to the discretion of the DLT staff.